huntertwebster/huntertwebster/README.md

 ### Hello!
-My name is Hunter Webster and I am a student at Emerging Digital Academy studying Full Stack Development (PERN) 👋
+My name is Hunter Webster and I am a student at Emerging Digital Academy studying Full Stack Javascript Development 👋

 <!--
 **huntertwebster/huntertwebster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.